Track MCP LogoTrack MCP

 3. Configure environment variables:

-This server supports three embedding providers: Ollama (recommended for reliability), OpenAI and HuggingFace (fallback option).
+This server supports three production embedding providers: Ollama (recommended for reliability), OpenAI and HuggingFace (fallback option).
+A deterministic EMBEDDING_PROVIDER=fake backend also exists for tests and offline fixtures; it is not suitable for deployed retrieval quality.

 ### Option 1: Ollama Configuration (Recommended)